 Karva was a loving wife, who was deeply in love with her husband.
 Her deep love towards her husband provided her some spiritual power.
 Once, her husband was caught by a crocodile in a pond.
 With her spiritual powers, Karva bound the crocodile with a cotton yarn, and asked Yama to send him to hell.
 Yama refused to do so.
 Karva threatened Yama that she will curse and destroy him.
 Being threatened from the curse of a loyal wife, he agreed and sent crocodile to hell.
 He also blessed Karva's husband with long life.
 This story also tells about the power of love of a devotional wife as well as Karva Chauth.
 So, don’t miss that chance and observe fast of Karva Chauth.

 Rich home made North Indian dishes are the main attractions of Karva Chauth festival.
-Before celebrating Karwa Chauth, let’s take a look on the different delicious dishes which will be helpful in making the Karva Chauth celebrations more delightful for you.
+Before celebrating Karwa Chauth in 2020, let’s take a look at the different delicious dishes which will be helpful in making the Karva Chauth celebrations more delightful for you.